 Write about a blood drive at a nuclear reactor.
 Throw in a roadkill pickup truck (don’t keep this at two ideas, try adding a third).
 What about an animal protection sanctuary on a city rooftop?
 A mannequin factory near Stonehenge or a secret hideaway wax museum?
 An auto junkyard temple where a congregation meets to worship who or what?

 Lots of ideas come to mind—not all good, but that’s okay.
-The point is to jog your muse into generating new connections.
+The point of these creative writing exercises is to jog your muse into generating new connections.
 As your subconscious (or muse) tries to make sense of connections, ideas will come.
 Try it, and may scores of excellent, fresh, exciting ideas come flooding your way.
 Don’t forget to take the next step and ask, “What happens next?”